Plex and USB TV Tuners: TVHeadEnd and Antennas to build a DIY Plex DVR

 This is primarily a note to myself for how this is set up and to help me fix it when it goes wrong (again).
 But this is the detail for how to set it up, so may be of use to others.

 This isn't an article explaining how to set up Plex, this assumes you have Plex already set up and running.
-(FYI, of you're starting from scratch, Kodi is open source and supports TVHeadEnd directly, without the need for Antennas) I also assume you've got a x64 Linux Docker server up and running on your home network.
+(FYI, if you're starting from scratch, Kodi is open source and supports TVHeadEnd directly, without the need for Antennas) I also assume you've got a x64 Linux Docker server up and running on your home network.
 Instructions vary for other Docker setups.

 Plex requires a paid Plex Pass to record live TV.
 Watching live TV is free.